 Our team had four hours to complete an asset inventory spreadsheet for a PCAP that played for about 50 minutes.
-We used only our own product, SCADAguardian, and the open source tool Wireshark to analyze the packets.
+We used only our own product, SCADAguardian (now Guardian), and the open source tool Wireshark to analyze the packets.
 These tools represent what we bring onsite for the implementation of our solution.

 Case Study: Vermont Electric Coop, Regional Power Operator, Improves ICS Cyber Security